DevShuku/STXAssignment/README.md

 ## Tech stack
    - Dotnet core 8.0

+## Database
+    - MySQL 8.4.0

 ## Note ⚠️
-The static dataset is used for the all the endpoints.
-There is **no database implementation** since the time constraints , If time permits I would try to add some MSSQL implementation as part of database.
+  - Initially static dataset is used for the all the endpoints.
+  - usefull data creation script is added along  > STXAssignment\Data\usefulscripts.sql
+  -
 ## How to run the project?
 On pre installed **Visual Studio 2022** (It is the latest as of May,2024).
 Now, follow the following steps.
 1. Open command prompt.
 Go to a directory where you want to clone this project.
 Use this command to clone the project.